Happy Holidays! I hope you are not stressing too much.

 So here’s what I think: feeding mistakes show us what we don’t want — and help us stay on track.
 This same thing happens with meal planning.
 All I need is one bad week to show me why it’s so important to plan meals ahead of time.

-I also know the golden rule of parenting is consistency, not perfection, and this definitely applies to feeding.
+I also know the golden rule of parenting is consistency, not perfection, and this definitely applies to feeding kids.
 I’m consistent with providing balanced meals and keeping mealtime positive even though my patience wears thin.

 How do you deal with feeding mistakes?